jsalignon/cactus/docs/3_Inputs/Design.md

 [](END_OF_MENU)

 **__Note__:** Fields in all tsv design files should be separated by a space or a tab.
+And all design files are in long format (one entry per line).

-## atac_fastq.tsv: fastq files for ATAC-Seq
+## atac_fastq.tsv
-**Description:** Each line referes to one fastq file.
+**Description:** fastq files for ATAC-Seq.
 If two files have the same sample_id they will be considered to be different sequencing runs of the same sample and will be merged by Cactus.

 **Fields:**
  - *sample_id*: The sample_id is a combination of a condition_id and a replicate_number, united with an underscore.
 Note that condition_ids can only contain alphanumerical characters (A-Z, a-z and 0-9), and cannot contain special characters (such as underscore).
- - *fastq_file_path*: can be either an absolute path or a relative path (recommended) from the directory where Cactus is run
+ - *fastq_file_path*: can be either an absolute path or a relative path (recommended) from the directory where Cactus is run.
+In case of paired-end data, only the path of the R1 file should be indicated.

 **Example:**
 ```